plxtra/authority-api/src/content/docs/cli/index.md

 `Paritech.Authority.Control Help Asset Define`

-*List valid OMS hubs*
+*List valid Authority services*

 `Paritech.Authority.Control Service List`

-An Authority Service is the front-end for an installation of the Authority Service.
+A Service is the front-end for an installation of the Authority Service.
 In XOSP, this should output a single record.

 ## Basic Commands

 Full commands take the format of `Action Feature [Args]`.

-*Test Hub connectivity*
+*Test connectivity*

 `Paritech.Authority.Control Service Test XOSP`